I’m lost. Do you have a FAQ ?

 What is Tao?

 Enlighten yourself.
-You can also buy a “personal enlightenment kit” on any supermarket (hint: look for the flashlight section).
+You can also buy a “personal enlightenment kit” at any supermarket (hint: look for the flashlight section).

 Why the Mac?

-At the time, the Mac was different, shiny and an enticing mix of power and polish – this was around 2002, when other computing environments weren’t as sophisticated.
-“Switching” was popular, and I even wrote a guide on it, but as it turned out I kept using other platforms, and at the time of this writing (2014) the OS has become somewhat irrelevant.
+At the time, the Mac was different, shiny and an enticing mix of power and polish–this was around 2002, when other computing environments weren’t as sophisticated.
+“Switching” was popular, and I even wrote a guide on it, but as it turned out I kept using other platforms (and even joined Microsoft in the meantime).

-Also, arguing about computer platforms is like arguing about cars - it’s both a matter of personal preference and convenience, and one size does not fit all.
+In the end, arguing about computer platforms is like arguing about cars–it’s both a matter of personal preference and convenience, and one size does not fit all.

 Where do you live?